day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-## Research measured back
+##  research measured back
-backtesting.pyIt defines the backtesting engine，The following describes the functions related functions，Backtesting engine and application examples：
+backtesting.py it defines the backtesting engine ， the following describes the functions related functions ， backtesting engine and application examples ：

-### Loading strategy
+###  loading strategy

-TheCTAPolicy logic，The corresponding contract Variety，And parameter settings（Can be modified outside the policy file）Loaded into the back-tested engine。
+ the CTA policy logic ， the corresponding contract variety ， and parameter settings （ can be modified outside the policy file ） loaded into the back-tested engine .
 ```
     def add_strategy(self, strategy_class: type, setting: dict):
         """"""